eo-tools/eozilla/docs/process-dev.md

 ### Example project setup

-An application example that can serve as a starting point is provided in the workspace [s2gos-app-ex](https://github.com/eo-tools/eozilla/tree/main/s2gos-app-ex).
+An application example that can serve as a starting point is provided in the workspace [eozilla-app-ex](https://github.com/eo-tools/eozilla/tree/main/eozilla-app-ex).
 Please check out its `README.md` to install and run it.

 The application's primary user interface is its simple, generated CLI (you can extend it, if you like).
-For the above application example the CLI tool is named `s2gos-app-ex`.
+For the above application example the CLI tool is named `eozilla-app-ex`.

 ### Getting process information

 Use `list-processes` (or short `lp`) subcommand to list the published processes, and use `get-process` (or short `gp`) to get the details like the inputs of your your process.
-The command `s2gos-app-ex gp primes_between` will give you the input specs of the published process `primes_between`:
+The command `eozilla-app-ex gp primes_between` will give you the input specs of the published process `primes_between`:

 ```json